jcortial-safran/BasicTools_paper/paper.md

 ## Mechanical analysis: Thick plate with 2 inclusions

-Here we present a study case of a thick plate with 2 inclusions: One softer and the other stiffer than the base material.
+Here we present a study case of a thick plate with 2 inclusions: one softer and the other stiffer than the base material.
 We then compute the strain energy on only one inclusion.

 ![Analysis of a mechanical thick plate with two inclusions.\label{fig:TwoInclusions}](TwoInclusions_img1.png)